How to Become a Full Stack Developer in 90 Days: A Guide

 P.S.
 Did you know we teach back end web development, too?

-4. Teach Yourself the Necessary Programming Languages and Web Development Skills
+4. Learn the Necessary Programming Languages and Web Development Skills to Become a Full Stack Developer

-Now that you know which skills you need to learn, it’s time to set about learning them—ideally within the next 90 days.
+Now that you know which skills you need to learn, it’s time to set about learning them — within the next 90 days.

-That may sound very little time, but here’s the beauty of becoming a full stack developer (or becoming any sort of web developer or engineer, really): You can start applying for jobs before you’ve finished learning all the skills.
-In fact, you can even find your first client as soon as you enroll in a web development course by using them as your class project.
+That may sound like very little time, but here’s the beauty of becoming a full stack developer (or becoming any sort of software developer or engineer, really): You can start applying for jobs before you’ve finished learning all of the skills.
+In fact, you can even find your first client as soon as you enroll in a web development course or tutorial by using their project as your class project.

-Our Skillcrush courses are set up so that learning the skills you need can happen in 90 days or less if you study 1 HOUR A DAY.
+Our Skillcrush courses are set up so that learning the skills you need to become a web developer can happen in 90 days or less if you study on a full-time schedule, but will take longer on a part-time schedule.
 That means you could have a new full stack developer job before this season’s over.

 Here are some of the best places to learn the necessary full stack skills: